-Connect Iconiq to shadcn MCP so AI coding tools can discover the registry, add components by name, and keep everything editable in your own codebase.
+Connect Iconiq UI to shadcn MCP so AI tools can add registry components to your codebase.

 Scaffold the shadcn MCP server for Claude Code and then restart the client.